 We measure the compensation costs of share-based compensation arrangements based on the grant-date fair value and recognize the costs in the financial statements over the period during which employees are required to provide services.
 Share-based compensation arrangements include options, performance-based awards, share appreciation rights, and employee share purchase plans.
 We amortize such compensation amounts, if any, over the respective service periods of the award.
 We use the Black-Scholes-Merton option pricing model, or the Black-Scholes Model, an acceptable model in accordance with ASC 718, Compensation-Stock Compensation, to value options.
 Option valuation models require the input of assumptions, including the expected life of the stock-based awards, the estimated stock price volatility, the risk-free interest rate, and the expected dividend yield.
 The risk-free interest rate assumption is based upon the yield from Israel Treasury zero-coupon bonds with an equivalent term.
 Estimated volatility is a measure of the amount by which our stock price is expected to fluctuate each year during the term of the award.
 Our calculation of estimated volatility is based on historical stock prices over a period equal to the expected term of the awards.
-The average expected life options was based on the contractual terms of the stock option using the simplified method.
+The average expected life of options was based on the contractual terms of the stock option using the simplified method.
 We utilize a dividend yield of zero based on the fact that we have never paid cash dividends and have no current intention to pay cash dividends.
 The assumptions used in calculating the fair value of share-based awards represent our best estimates, but these estimates involve inherent uncertainties and the application of management judgment.
 As a result, if factors change and we use different assumptions, our share-based compensation expense could be materially different in the future.
-We recognize the compensation expense for share-based compensation granted based on the grant date fair value estimated in accordance with ASC 718.
-We generally recognize
+We recognize the compensation expense over the employee's requisite service period.
+We account for forfeitures when they occur.